jilavsky/SAXS_IgorCodeDocs/docs/source/Irena/FormStructureFactors.rst

 This FF is implemented twice...

-| "Janus CoreShell Micelle 1"		... particle size is total size of the particle (R0 in the figure in description), parameters:
+| "Janus CoreShell Micelle 1"		... particle size is total size of the particle (R0 in the Image in description), parameters:
 |	Shell_Thickness=ParticlePar1			//shell thickness A
 |	CoreRho=ParticlePar2				// rho for core material
 |	Shell1Rho=ParticlePar3			// rho for shell 1 material